Children’s Christmas Party/Pancake Breakfast with St. Nicholas, December 18th after 10am Mass.

 We provide a monthly pancake breakfast for the parish as well as an annual youth ministry graduation breakfast.
 We host an annual parish golf tournament and a Ladies Night Dinner and Dance every May.
 We run a “Keep Christ in Christmas” campaign in November and December.
 We keep a section of our highway clean as part of the “Adopt a Highway” program.

-As of February 23, 2018 we have 106 members in our council.
-We have 26 honorary life members.
+As of April 22, 2020 we have 97 members in our council.
+We have 23 honorary life members, 42 insurance & 55 associates.
 There are 28 fourth degree members in our council belonging to Father Victor Gallo Assembly which was formed in 2012 at the request and persistence of Omer Ouellette who also became the assembly’s first Faithful Navigator.
-Travis McDonough is the present Faithful Navigator.
+Travis McDonough took over in November 2016 until end of April 2020.
+Gerry Anderson took over from Travis until summer of 2022.
+Larry Wuthrich is the present Faithful Navigator.

-Our 4th degree members provide honor guard duty in full regalia for many parish functions.
+Our 4th degree members provide honor guard duty for many parish functions.